-- - See the documentation provided with the flash units for more information. - Test-fire the units and confirm that they are functioning normally.
-To test-fire the units, use the [Test flash] item in the i menu, which can be added to the menu using Custom Setting f1 [Customize menu].
+- 6 △/3: Compose the shot and arrange the flash units. - See the documentation provided with the flash units for more information. - Test-fire the units and confirm that they are functioning normally.
+To test-fire the units, use the [Test flash] item in the i menu, which can be added to the menu using Custom Setting f1 [Customize II menu].

-Quick wireless control settings can be viewed using the [Flash info] item in the i menu, which can be added to the menu using Custom Setting f1 [Customize 19 menu].
+Quick wireless control settings can be viewed using the [Flash info] item in the i menu, which can be added to the menu using Custom Setting f1 [Customize 1 menu].